ILXNAH/ILXNAH.github.io/content/posts/Creating an Obsidian blog with bros Hugo and Chuck.md

 Following a [tutorial video from NetworkChuck](https://www.youtube.com/watch?v=dnE7c0ELEH8)

 'We only know what we make'
-**Hugo:**
-	- tool to convert .md into website code
+**Hugo** = a tool to convert .md into website code
 	- prereqs: see list below
 ## Battle Plan!
 - Using Obsidian for taking notes - simply "type out the blog"
 - Turn it into HTML code, aka "make it code" using a tool called **Hugo**
 - Ship the code off/push site to GitHub
 - I decided not to use Hostinger but am playing around with other ways of deployment.

-I will be setting this up on my Windows machine, but if you need Linux/Mac guidance, Chuck got those differences covered in [his documentation](https://blog.networkchuck.com/posts/my-insane-blog-pipeline/) as well.
-For the sake of my own sanity, I am keeping my email/username/paths within the commands, i.e. don't forget to change them.
+I'll be setting this up on my Wins PC, but if you need Linux/Mac guidance, Chuck got those differences covered in [his](https://blog.networkchuck.com/posts/my-insane-blog-pipeline/) documentation.
+For the sake of sanity, I'm keeping my email/username/paths within the commands, i.e. don't forget to change them.
 1. **Install everything**:
 	- Obsidian, Windows Terminal, Visual Studio Code, WSL 2, Golang, Python 3, Git and Hugo (add the .exe into your own program location - like Program Files - and also in Windows into PATH)
 2. Create a `posts` folder within your Obsidian Workspace for your blog articles